rathodkunj2005/rathodkunj2005/README.md

 ## 🧠 About Me

 I’m an early-career AI developer building full-stack applications at the intersection of **AI, cloud, and healthcare/legal tech**.
-From HIPAA-conscious hospital LLM interfaces to legal AI benchmarks, I specialize in solving real-world problems with high-performance AI systems.
+From HIPAA-compliant hospital LLM interfaces to legal AI benchmarks, I specialize in solving real-world problems with high-performance AI systems.

 ---

 ## 🛠️ Experience

-### 💻 Software Development Intern, AI Services – University of Utah (SUDO)
+### 💻 Software Development Intern, AI Services – University of Utah (AITS)
 *Jan 2025 – Present*
-- Co-built a secure, HIPAA-conscious chat platform for hospital staff to interact with LLMs grounded on internal data
+- Co-built a secure, HIPAA-compliant chat platform for hospital staff to interact with LLMs grounded on internal data
 - Built React-based frontend and scalable AWS backends (Lambda, S3, Bedrock) for dynamic LLM selection and file uploads
 - Reduced LLM inference latency by **40%** and improved retrieval query speed by **60%** via caching + DB optimizations
 - Enabled real-time interactions with hospital data through a secure, fault-tolerant infrastructure